Before 2010, the ATM was the best source for least amount of fees - was easy to find a bank with less than 1% tacked on fees.

 Cash: In Montreal, with a bit of shopping around, one can find very good exchange rates at some places.
 Easy to find some that beat the 3% charges of ATM and credit cards.

 After having looked around at many exchange shops - many are on Ste Catherine, 4-5 blocks on either site of McGill street.
 Prices vary a lot - but no need to look around too much.
 There is an easy trick to find a if a specific exchange house has best rate - look at the spread between their posted buy and sell rate for a single currency, say USD.
 If the spread is 2% or close, that is an excellent rate for converting your USD to CAD.
 Some big exchange shops have spreads of 6-8% - that is an indication of costly exchange.
 Just walk a block or two more, there will be another place with better rates.
 If in the Chinatown area, try 1112 St Laurent just below Rene Levesque.
-The rate is very good (nearly as good as the BofA ATM card mentioned above), and commission is the standard CAD$2.50.
-Of course, if using the BofA ATM card to get cash, and using a good credit card like Capital One for large transactions, there may be no need to get USD changed into CAD.
+The rate is very good and commission is the standard CAD$2.50.
+Of course, if you can mostly use a good credit card like Capital One for large transactions, there may be no need to get USD changed into CAD.